gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

 ## Task Description

-For this homework, you are tasked with writing the Wordle game.
+For this assignment, you are tasked with writing the Wordle game.

 Wordle is a captivating word-guessing game that has become popular for its simplicity and addictive gameplay.
 The goal is to guess a hidden word within a limited number of attempts.